profzei/Matebook-X-Pro-2018/Network/Readme.md

 * use **itlwm** and **HeliPort**
 * use **AirportItlwm**

+As mentioned in the related project documentation, **Intel Wi-Fi card cannot reach maximum speeds at the moment**: developers are putting efforts to polish drivers and add new features.

 ## AirportItlwm - How to use
 This project is still in **beta phase**:
 * supports all itlwm-supported devices